geodynamics/pylith/docs/user/examples/subduction-3d/step02-coseismic.md

 * `pylithapp.problem` Parameters for the time step information as well as solution field with displacement and Lagrange multiplier subfields.
 * `pylithapp.interfaces` Parameters for the earthquake rupture.

-We define the duration of the simulation to be 200 years with an initial time step of 10 years.
+We define the duration of the simulation to be 200 years with an initial time step of 0.1 years.
-Using the default time stepping algorithm (backward Euler), the time step will remain uniform.
-Some of the other algorithms adapt the time step to the solution.
+We enable adaptive time stepping and start with a small time step to resolve the viscoelastic deformation.

-For the fault slip, we use the nodesets for the fault and its buried edges corresponding to the central patch of the top of the slab.
+For the fault slip, we use the boundary groups for the fault and its buried edges corresponding to the central patch of the top of the slab.
-We set the initiation time to 10 years with the default step time function for the earthquake rupture.
+We set the slip initiation time to 10 years with the default step time function for the earthquake rupture.
-We could have also set the `origin_time` of the earthquake rupture to 10 years and used an `initiation_time` of 0 years.
+Alternatively, we could have set the `origin_time` of the earthquake rupture to 10 years and used an `initiation_time` of 0 years.
 We impose oblique slip with 1.0 m of right-lateral slip and 4.0 m of reverse slip.

 ```{code-block} console